fishingpvalues/dotfiles/CHEZMOI.md

 > For general installation and usage, see [README.md](README.md).

+> **Note:** This project is designed for chezmoi v2.x (latest tested: v2.37.0).
+For compatibility, always install chezmoi v2.x.
+See install instructions below.

 This guide explains how to use [chezmoi](https://www.chezmoi.io/) to manage your dotfiles across multiple machines and operating systems.
 It covers advanced usage, templating, and secret management.

 ## Table of Contents